riagarg/sano-be-test/README.md

 # Submitting the test
-Please, give the user [@sano-review](https://github.com/sano-review) access to the private repository and send us a link to the PR via email.
+1. Please, give the user [@sano-review](https://github.com/sano-review) access to the private repository

+2. Create a Loom video to explain:
+* How you approached the test.
+* Where you took a pause to make a decision about any task.
+Why did you make that decision?
+* If you struggled with any parts of the test, what were they?
+* If you had more time, what would you improve or change?

+3. Send us an email with the following:

+* Link to your pull request
+* Loom video link

+Thank you and we hope you have fun with the test!